CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ```
 {{%/notice%}}

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

 Edit the `/etc/cumulus/ports_width.conf` file and add the numer of lanes per split port you want to use, then reload `switchd`:

 {{%notice note%}}
 You must configure the lanes per port in the `/etc/cumulus/ports_width.conf` before you configure the breakout in the `/etc/cumulus/ports.conf` file.
 If the `ports.conf` file already contains breakout configuration for a port, you must set the breakout back to `1x`, then reload `switchd`.
-You can then apply the desired lanes per port configuration and reconfigure the breakout.
+You can then set the desired lanes per port, then reconfigure the breakout.
 {{%/notice%}}

 ```